-A student whose cumulative grade point average (GPA) falls below the minimum scale described above will receive an academic warning.
-A letter will be issued to each student with recommendations for academic improvement including tutoring, counseling with the Student Success Center staff, reduced academic load, etc.
+A student whose cumulative grade point average (GPA) falls below a 2.0 will be placed on academic warning (AW).
+A notification is issued to each student with recommendations for academic improvement including tutoring, counseling with the Student Success Center staff, reduced academic load, etc.

-A student who is placed on academic warning who does not earn the minimum cumulative GPA at the end of the next term of enrollment will be placed on academic probation (AP).
-The student will be required to meet with an AP Counselor or Registrar to complete an AP Contract Agreement form.
+Any student placed on Academic Probation is required to meet with an AP Counselor to complete an AP Contract.
 The AP Counselor will calculate the required grades necessary to progress towards satisfactory standing in the next semester.
-By signing the AP Contract, the student is agreeing to earn the grades required in the current term.
-Students will not be able to register until the AP Contract is completed and current grades are issued.
+Students are not eligible to register for the next term until the AP Contract is completed and all grades for the current term are posted.

-A student on academic probation who does not meet the terms of the AP Contract at the end of the next term of enrollment may be placed on academic suspension and the student will be suspended from attending classes for a minimum of one term.
-When the student re-enters the college, the student remains on academic probation; therefore a new AP Contract will be required for the incoming term.
+A student on Extended Academic Probation who fails to earn a cumulative GPA of a 2.0 or higher at the end of the next term of enrollment will be placed on Academic Suspension and will be suspended from attending classes at PTC for the following academic term.
+When the student reenters the college, the student remains on Academic Suspension status and must complete a new AP Contract for the incoming term prior to registration.
 Failure to achieve an acceptable GPA after re-admission makes the student subject to Academic Dismissal for a period of one year.
 When a student is on Academic Suspension, all financial aid and veterans benefits are automatically terminated.

 The President’s List will be published each term to recognize full-time students who have earned term GPAs of 4.0.
 These students will receive a certificate of achievement signed by the college president.

 The Dean’s List will be published each term naming students who are enrolled full time and have earned term GPAs of 3.75 or higher.